apache/nuttx/configs/b-l475e-iot01a/README.txt

         that there are no failures that lead to data loss in this environment.
         I would say it is functional but  fragile in this usage, but probably robust in a less busy environment.

+     2017-08-08:  Added and verified broadcast packet transfers using the hub-based broadcast UDP client.